Sky-Night-cmd/Quiz-app/README.md

 # Quiz-app
- A simple and interactive Quiz App built with HTML, CSS, and JavaScript.
-It allows users to answer multiple-choice questions, get instant feedback, and see their final score.
+A stylish, glowing neon-themed Quiz App built using pure HTML, CSS, and JavaScript.
+Users can enter their name, answer multiple-choice questions, and view a summary of their results with a percentage score and performance message — all within a 60-second countdown.